BattModels/asimtools/docs/asimplify.rst

-**Use toy example** To make things easier, it is best to first replace the expensive parts of your workflow with toy examples e.g. use an empirical calculator like EAM instead of DFT, use a smaller/simpler structure, loop over fewer cases etc.
+**Use toy example** To make things easier, it is best to first replace the expensive parts of your workflow with toy examples e.g. use an empirical calculator like EMT instead of DFT, use a smaller/simpler structure, loop over fewer cases etc.

 The ASE example already uses a simple EMT calculator and structure which is